fastrgv/CoTerminalApps/README.md

 ===============================================================
 ## Running:
-Open a terminal and type "crush" or "bslid" to begin.
+Open a terminal and type the executable name to begin.

 ===============================================================
 ## Legal Mumbo Jumbo: